boazsegev/iodine/README.md

 [![Logo](https://github.com/boazsegev/iodine/raw/master/logo.png)](https://github.com/boazsegev/iodine)

-I believe that network concerns should be separated from application concerns - application developers really shouldn't need to worry about the transport layer.

-And I know that these network concerns are more than just about the web server, which is why iodine is more than just an HTTP server.

-Iodine is a fast concurrent web server for real-time Ruby applications, but it's also so much more.
+Iodine is a fast concurrent web application server for real-time Ruby applications, with native support for WebSockets and Pub/Sub services - but it's also so much more.

+Iodine is a Ruby wrapper for many of the [facil.io](https://facil.io) C framework, leveraging the speed of C for many common web application tasks.
+In addition, iodine abstracts away all network concerns, so you never need to worry about the transport layer, free to concentrate on your application logic.

 Iodine includes native support for:

 * HTTP, WebSockets and EventSource (SSE) Services (server);
 * WebSocket connections (server / client);
 * Pub/Sub (with optional Redis Pub/Sub scaling);
+* Fast(!) builtin Mustache template engine.
-* Static file service (with automatic `gzip` support for pre-compressed versions);
+* Static file service (with automatic `gzip` support for pre-compressed assets);
+* Asynchronous event scheduling and timers;
 * HTTP/1.1 keep-alive and pipelining;
-* Asynchronous event scheduling and timers;
-* Hot Restart (using the USR1 signal);
 * TLS 1.2 and above (Requires OpenSSL >= 1.1.0);
 * TCP/IP server and client connectivity;
 * Unix Socket server and client connectivity;
+* Hot Restart (using the USR1 signal);
 * Custom protocol authoring;
 * Optimized Logging to `stderr`.
 * [Sequel](https://github.com/jeremyevans/sequel) and ActiveRecord forking protection.
 * and more!

-Iodine is an **evented** framework with a simple API that ports much of the [C facil.io framework](https://github.com/boazsegev/facil.io) to Ruby.
-This means that:
+Since iodine wraps much of the [C facil.io framework](https://github.com/boazsegev/facil.io) to Ruby:

 * Iodine can handle **thousands of concurrent connections** (tested with more then 20K connections on Linux)!